sammigachuhi/my_django/docs/04-routes.md

 ```

-By adding another path() to urlpatterns, you create a new route for your Django example project.
+By adding another `path()` to urlpatterns, you create a new route for your Django example project.
 Whenever you visit the root path of your project, the routes of the `australia` application will load.
 The `australia.urls` module doesn’t exist yet, so you’ll need to create it:

-Inside urls.py, you need to import the path object as well as the app’s views module.
+Inside `urls.py`, you need to import the path object as well as the app’s views module.
 Then you define a list of URL patterns that correspond to the various view functions.
 At the moment, you’ve only created one view function, so you only need to include one route:

 ```